GiangTrongDuong/ISYS2099-Database-Application/README.md

     - Make sure the `DB_USER`, `PASSWORD`, `HOST` match your database connection, and the `MONGODB_URI` exists
     - Run `npm install` to install node modules
     - Run `npm run start` to start running the program again

+- Delete category -> its children also disappear